-Christian Girl Selling Her Virginity For The Highest Bidder After Breakup With Ex
+Christian Girl Selling Her Virginity To The Highest Bidder After Breakup With Ex

 Instilling morals and values is what every parent desires to invest in their children.
-While taking care of them, there are many times where children, as they continue to grow, will be defiant and even downright rebellious.
+While taking care of them, there are many times when children, as they continue to grow, will be defiant and even downright rebellious.
 Despite this, the level of patience that parents should have must exceed the temptation to be apathetic due to a lack of positive response from the child(ren).
 From a biblical worldview, Proverbs 22:6 instructs the parent to train up a child the way he should go, and when he is old, he will not depart from it.

 There is a fine line between being stern in one’s discipline, but maintaining a close relationship and making the child feel loved, and focusing so much on the negative actions of a child that the loving element of the relationship becomes lost.
-To the Christian, sparring the rod of correction is indicative of “hating” the child.
+To the Christian, sparing the rod of correction is indicative of “hating” the child.
 However, throughout the parent-child connection, the balance between love and discipline must be exhibited, or the child will most likely be mentally, socially, and psychologically affected as he or she becomes older.

 For Bailey Gibson, it went from one extreme to the other.
 The 23-year-old grew up deeply religious and became a graduate of an all-girls Christian boarding school.
 However, as a result of feeling sheltered growing up, Gibson felt the need to explore a more provocative lifestyle.
-The proverbial nail in the coffin of Gibson desiring to maintain her chastity came in the form of a previous relationship ended when her boyfriend – who she refrained from sexual intercourse with – cheated on her, which left her in a heartbroken state.
+The proverbial nail in the coffin of Gibson maintaining her chastity came when a previous relationship ended after her boyfriend – who she refrained from sexual intercourse with – cheated on her, which left her in a heartbroken state.

 Gibson chronicled her experience in a recent blog post, titled, “Why I’m Auctioning My Virginity at the Bunny Ranch.”